-Many stables have strangles run through them, and although there was expense, stress, and inconvenience, no fatalities result.
+Many stables have strangles run through them, and although the condition always causes expense, stress, and inconvenience, oftentimes no fatalities result.
 Some veterinarians go so far as to suggest that strangles, especially in young stock, is somewhat like chicken pox in children—uncomfortable and inconvenient, but with good care, there is little risk of any serious outcome.
-While horses with weakened immune systems and in crowded quarters may be more susceptible, strangles can occur in the cleanest stables and can effect even otherwise healthy horses.
+While horses with weakened immune systems and in crowded quarters may be more susceptible, strangles can occur in the cleanest stables and can affect even otherwise healthy horses.

 Symptoms of Strangles in Horses

 It may only take a few days from the time of infection to the emergence of actual strangles symptoms.
 Horses that have been infected with Streptococcus equi will:

 - Develop a fever of 103–106 degrees Fahrenheit (39.4–41.1 degrees Celsius) from the normal of 98.5–101 degrees Fahrenheit (36.9–38.3 Celsius)

 - Likely develop a wet cough with raspy, strained breathing